“There is a sphere of authority that you have that no one can touch like you can” (Cindy Jacobs)

 Types of Intercessor Specialties

 Warfare Intercessors – These intercessors are typically involved in high-level spiritual warfare, binding and loosing.
 They follow the Lord and battle against His enemies and are familiar with demonic hierarchies and how things work in the spirit realm.
-Pitfalls: warring too much; having an angry spirit; having no mercy; always in war mode; getting in the flesh; binding but not replacing; binding in the wrong timing; not binding backlash; and getting ahead of Holy Spirit.
+Pitfalls: warring too much; having an angry spirit; having no mercy; always in war mode; getting in the flesh; binding but not replacing after something is bound; binding in the wrong timing; not binding backlash; getting ahead of Holy Spirit.

 Transformational Intercessors – These intercessors intercede prophetically, asking the Lord what is needed for a city, a church, a business or a region to bring kingdom change, or “transformation”.
 Most often, this involves repentance most of all, but also includes warfare, prophetic acts, and dance intercession.
 It involves finding what has defiled the land by inquiring of the Lord, often confirming through historical facts.
 Pitfalls: not correctly hearing from the Lord; not inquiring of the Lord properly and doing it without His direction; not having proper “alignment” or protection; going it alone; doing things out of His timing; binding principalities when He has not authorized it and/or He has not given the name of the spirit specifically (hence always binding Jezebel for instance).

-Political Intercessors – These have a healthy burden for things in the political arena that need change.
-Pitfalls: thinking about politics too much; getting in the flesh; getting angry in an ungodly way; being in fear; arguing about politics with others.
+Political Intercessors – These have a healthy burden for things in the political arena that need change and for particular nations or cities.
+Pitfalls: thinking about politics too much; getting in the flesh; getting angry in an ungodly way; being in fear; arguing about politics with others; watching or reading the news too much; not being in the Word of God and not in the Holy of Holies, worshipping the Lord, enough.

-Crisis Intercessors – These intercede for crises and immediate needs like 9/11, Japan’s 3/11 Tsunami, COVID-19, Amber Alerts.
+Crisis Intercessors – These intercede for crises, emergencies and immediate needs like 9/11, Japan’s 3/11 Tsunami, COVID-19, Amber Alerts.
 This specialty in intercession often includes interceding to stop weather situations and natural disasters to decrease and stop loss of life and property.
 Example: Abraham in Gen 18 interceded for Sodom and Gomorrah.
-Pitfalls: stress and lack of sleep; taking on too many problems; taking on the burden physically.
+Pitfalls: stress and lack of sleep; taking on too many problems; taking on the burden personally and physically.

 Prophetic Acts Intercessors – These are Ezekiel and Jeremiah type intercessors that act out what the Lord tells them to do with specific prophetic acts.
-Example: Jeremiah burying his underwear, eating the scroll, etc. Pitfalls: they can be accused of being weird; they need to be able to not succumb to rejection.
+Example: Jeremiah burying his underwear, eating the scroll, etc. Pitfalls: they can be accused of being weird; they need to be able to not succumb to rejection and fully be able to hear from the Lord.

 Compassion and Mercy Intercessors – These feel compassion for others, especially for the lost.
 They feel other’s needs and hurts.
-They intercede for certain age and people groups such as the elderly, children, schools and colleges, foster kids, babies, the sexually exploited; certain races, or the ill.
-Example: Hannah; Jeremiah the Weeping Prophet weeping for Judah/Israel; Epaphras in Col 4:12.
-Pitfalls – “unsanctified mercy”; taking on too many burdens and not giving the burden of it to the Lord; taking it on physically to the point of physical illness.
+They intercede for certain age and people groups such as the elderly, children, schools and colleges, foster kids, babies, the sexually exploited, certain races, or the ill out of compassion and mercy for them, often feeling their hurts.
+Example: Hannah; Epaphras in Col 4:12.
+Pitfalls – “unsanctified mercy;” taking on too many burdens and not giving the burden of it to the Lord; taking it on personally and physically to the point of physical illness.

 Dance Intercessors and Worship Warriors – These intercessors intercede through dance and worship.
-Sometimes this type of dance includes prophetic acts and gestures (“He teaches my hands to war” Ps 144:1), and sometimes a warring dance.
-This includes banners, flags, hoops, tambourines.
-Why does this and all prophetic acts work so well? – it is by faith and all the glory has to go to God and not yourself.
+This type of dance includes prophetic acts and gestures (“He teaches my hands to war” Ps 144:1), and sometimes a warring dance.
+This includes banners, flags, hoops, tambourines, streamers, baskets, etc. Why does this and all prophetic acts work so well? – it is by faith and all the glory has to go to God and not yourself.
 Example: Anna in Luke 2:36-38; Miriam.
-Pitfalls: if this type of intercessor stays in the outer court and does not enter the Holy of Holies, not much will be accomplished.
+Pitfalls: many of this type of intercessor stay in the outer court only and do not enter the Holy of Holies.
 Some dance intercessors feel like they enter the Holy of Holies but in fact have not.
-Every intercessor needs to know how to get into Holy of Holies to intercede and to worship.
-Prophetic dance intercession is not always warring.
+Every dance intercessor needs to know how to get into Holy of Holies to intercede and to worship, not just to war and not just to enter the outer courts.
+Dance intercession is not just pretty or entertaining dance; it is always movements and acts led fully by the Lord in order to be effective.
+To be prophetic dance, movements must follow the Lord’s lead.
 Performance and man-pleasing is a pitfall as well.

 Personal Intercessors – These intercessors are called and sometimes appointed to intercede for pastors and leaders as a specific assignment.
 See Dr. C. Peter Wagner’s book Prayer Shield for information on levels of personal intercessors (in Chapter 6).
-Pitfalls: gossip about the leader, not keeping things confidential or trying to control that leader; pride in position; charismatic witchcraft.
+Pitfalls: gossip about the leader; not keeping things confidential or trying to control that leader; pride in position; charismatic witchcraft or soulish intercession.

 Marketplace Intercessors – These intercessors are called and often appointed to intercede for certain businesses.
 Some may intercede for a certain industry or marketplace sector, as others may intercede for a specific business.
 Example: Joseph in Egypt.
-Pitfalls: wanting the glory or demanding money for successes; control.
+Pitfalls: wanting the glory or demanding money for successes; control; discussing secrets.

 Administrative Intercessors – These intercessors find it easy to gather people together, establish prayer chains, assemble people to intercede in a crisis, etc. These intercessors are sometimes the scribes for an intercession group.
 Example: Ezra, Mordecai.
 Pitfalls – not taking time to intercede but concentrating on the administration of it all in excess.

-Issues Intercessors – These intercessors see a need and seek to solve it.
-Example: Nehemiah, Ezra, Mordecai, and Esther.
-Pitfalls: stopping too soon (which often happens), or interceding even after the Lord says it is enough; taking on the burden physically.
+Issues Intercessors – These intercessors see a need and seek to solve it, not just emergencies.
+This might include the state of the Church, sex-trafficking, abortion, etc. Example: Nehemiah, Ezra, Mordecai, and Esther.
+Pitfalls: stopping too soon (which often happens) or interceding even after the Lord says it is enough; taking on the burden physically.

 Issachar Intercessors – These intercessors feel a burden for times and seasons, or the future.
 They see what is to come.
-They hear from the Lord about times and seasons or are seers in this realm.
-This often includes intercession for the end-times.
+They hear from the Lord about times and seasons or are seers in this realm (1 Chron 12:32).
+This often includes intercession about the end-times, for Jesus’ return and for the Bride of Christ to be ready and spotless.
 Example: Anna, John the Revelator, Samuel, Daniel in the Bible, and Chuck Pierce in the present.
-Pitfalls: feeling the burden too much and not giving it to God after intercession; fear; misinterpretation.
+Pitfalls: feeling the burden too much and not giving it to God after intercession; fear; misinterpretation; not knowing the Word of God.

 Missions Intercessors – These awesome intercessors are burdened for the needs and issues of missions and missionaries around the world.
 This is such a much-needed job as most intercessors do not intercede for missions far away but concentrate on their own area and church.
-Missions intercessors pray for missions protection and finances, and most of all souls for the harvest (Matt 9:38).
-Pitfalls: not understanding the deep needs and dangers for the missionaries; praying soulish prayers and not what the missionary requests or what the area and culture may dictate.
+Missions intercessors pray for missions’ protection and finances, and most of all souls for the harvest (Matt 9:38).
+This includes interceding for the persecuted church which is not often included in intercession groups.
+We must always understand and include the persecuted church in our intercession and know their needs and requests.
+Pitfalls: not fully understanding the deep needs and dangers for the missionaries; praying soulish prayers and not what the missionary requests or not what the area and culture may dictate; not fully understanding what the persecuted church requests since many in the persecuted church do not ask to be freed from prison but would rather, unselfishly, be in prison to bring souls to Christ in their closed country – so always intercede for God’s will for them.